Get your fix at Vienna’s free museums

-The Danube, a thick vein of a river that runs through Germany, Austria, Slovakia and Hungary, acts as a refuge from the stifling heat that hits Vienna in the summer and is a frequently visited spot for locals, who sip cans of beer and submerge themselves in the cooling waters.
-The Danube Island is a favourite spot for sunbathers and has a family beach and a climbing park – all entirely free of charge, of course.
+The Danube, a thick vein of a river that runs through Germany, Austria, Slovakia and Hungary, acts as a refuge from the stifling heat that hits Vienna during the summer and is a frequently visited spot for locals, who sip beer and submerge themselves in the cooling waters.
+The Danube Island is a favourite spot for sunbathers and swimmers and also has a family beach and a climbing park – all entirely free of charge, of course.

-Vienna has a buzzing music scene that caters to everyone’s tastes.
-Classical music buffs can enjoy a range of concerts without spending a penny, from the extravagant Schoenbrunn Summer Night Concert to carol concerts in St Stephen’s Cathedral at Christmas time.
-For fans of electronica, indie and everything in between, B72 and The Chelsea put on lots of free gigs throughout the year and there are a number of music festivals free of charge, such as the Danube Festival (pictured below).
+Vienna has a buzzing music scene that has something for every taste.
+Classical music buffs can enjoy a range of concerts without spending a penny, from the extravagant Schoenbrunn Summer Night Concert to atmospheric carol concerts in St Stephen’s Cathedral at Christmas time.
+For fans of electronica, indie and everything in between, music venues B72 and The Chelsea put on lots of free gigs throughout the year and there are a number of music festivals free of charge, such as the vibrant Danube Festival (pictured below).

 Watching a performance at the Vienna State Opera House is often on the bucket lists of visitors to Austria, and there’s no reason you should miss out just because you can’t fork out a few hundred euros for a ticket in the front row.
 Luckily, for visitors on a shoestring, you can watch performances for free outside the Opera House in the summer, when they are projected on a screen in front of a few rows of seats.
 There are a few downsides, however.
 Performances are screened with German subtitles only, and the screenings are, of course, dependent on the weather.

 Top tip: Standing tickets cost just a few Euros if you get to the ticket booth at the back of the opera house an hour before the show starts.